braincore/hai-cli/README.md

   task author can use `/ai <model>` without fearing that a task will try to use a model without a key set.

+- `/keep <bottom> [<top>]` - Not only for tasks, but this is useful for tasks running in a loop that want to forget messages to bound the size of the conversation.

 ### Command-line options

 - `hai task <task_name>` - Immediately drops user into task-mode.